New Zealand: Routeburn | Abel Tasman | Queenstown | Other places

 Geography

-The South Island is the largest land mass, and is divided along its length by the Southern Alps, the highest peak of which is Aoraki/Mount Cook, at 3,754 metres.
-There are 18 peaks of more than 3,000 metres in the South Island.
+The South Island is the largest land mass, and is divided along its length by the Southern Alps, the highest peak of which is Aoraki/Mount Cook, at 3,754 meters.
+There are 18 peaks of more than 3,000 meters in the South Island.
 The North Island is less mountainous than the South, but is marked by volcanism.
-The tallest North Island mountain, Mount Ruapehu (2,797 metres), is an active cone volcano.
-The dramatic and varied landscape of New Zealand has made it a popular location for the production of television programmes and films, including the Lord of the Rings trilogy.
+The tallest North Island mountain, Mount Ruapehu (2,797 meters), is an active cone volcano.
+The dramatic and varied landscape of New Zealand has made it a popular location for the production of television programs and films, including the Lord of the Rings trilogy.

 Flora and fauna